CDL DRIVERS In GEORGIA

 The Implied Consent Notice for Drivers of Commercial Motor Vehicles reads as follows:

-Georgia law requires you to submit to state administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs.
+The State of Georgia has conditioned your privilege to drive upon the highways of this state upon your submission to state administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs.
 If you refuse this testing, you will be disqualified from operating a commercial motor vehicle for a minimum period of one year.
-Your refusal to submit to the required testing may be offered into evidence against you at trial.
-If you submit to testing and the results indicate the presence of any alcohol, you will be issued an out-of-service order and will be prohibited from operating a motor vehicle for 24 hours.
+Your refusal to submit to blood or urine testing may be offered into evidence against you at trial.
+If you submit to testing and the results indicate the presence of any alcohol, you will be issued an out-of-service order and will be prohibited from operating a commercial motor vehicle for 24 hours.
 If the results indicate an alcohol concentration of 0.04 grams or more, you will be disqualified from operating a commercial motor vehicle for a minimum period of one year.
-After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your own choosing.
-Will you submit to the state administered chemical tests of your (designate which tests) under the implied consent law?
+After first submitting to the requested state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your own choosing.
+Will you submit to the state administered chemical tests of your (designate which test)?

 Major Traffic Violations